Pranav-Jain/NN_convergence/README.md

 ```sh
 python3 train_NN_mesh_normals.py <meshname>
 ```
-where <meshname>.obj is the mesh file present in the [data](https://github.com/Pranav-Jain/NN_convergence/tree/main/data) directory.
+where _meshname.obj_ is the mesh file present in the [data](https://github.com/Pranav-Jain/NN_convergence/tree/main/data) directory.

 ## Pretrained models
 We test using multiple analytical functions for all experiments.
 The pretrained models are stored in __poisson_results__ for each experiment.
 The models are trained using the `operation="train"` in the config file.